 Under the Kyoto Protocol for the reduction of Greenhouse Gas Emissions (the "Kyoto Protocol"), which the EU has adopted, electricity from renewable energy sources (wind, solar, geothermal, wave, tidal, hydroelectric, biomass and biogas energies) should be given priority and promoted.
 Support of the aforementioned sources of energy is facilitated by the EU Renewable Energy Directive, which sets mandatory national targets for the overall share of energy from renewable sources in gross final consumption of energy and establishes sustainability criteria for biofuels and bioliquids.
-As a result of the Winter Package, the EU Renewable Energy Directive shall be repealed and replaced by the Directive 2018/2001/EU as of 1 July 2021, without prejudice to the obligations of the Member States relating to the time-limits for the transposition into national law of the directives defined therein.
-Pursuant to Directive 2018/2001, the overall EU target of 32 per cent. of the EU's gross final consumption was set with each Member State having its own national targets.
-Directive 2018/2001 sets also additional rules concerning the stability of the financial support schemes as well as possibilities of Member States to agree on statistical transfers of specified amounts of energy from renewable sources.
+Under the Winter Package, the EU Renewable Energy Directive shall be repealed and replaced by the Directive 2018/2001/EU as of 1 July 2021, without prejudice to the obligations of the Member States relating to the time-limits for the transposition into national law of the directives defined therein.